sam-eah/sam-eah.github.io/src/content/blog/enhancing-component-performance.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">We might add a signals-like primitive to React but I don’t think it’s a great way to write UI code.
 It’s great for performance.
 But I prefer React’s model where you pretend the whole thing is recreated every time.
 Our plan is to use a compiler to achieve comparable performance.</p>&mdash; Andrew Clark (@acdlite) <a href="https://twitter.com/acdlite/status/1626590880126889984?ref_src=twsrc%5Etfw">February 17, 2023</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-However there have been some work for quite a while for a compiler automating all the memoization when possible, called **react forget**, but no date to the horizon (it's actually been while since we haven't got any news, maybe _react forgot_)
+However there have been some work for quite a while for a compiler automating all the memoization when possible, called **react forget**, but no date to the horizon (it's actually been while since we haven't got any news, maybe _react forgot..._)

+---

+_**EDIT:** Turns out React hasn't forgot, new compilation mode is being tried by meta.
+This will help getting rid of useMemo, useCallbacks, and everything related, by doing automated memoisation at compilation._

+---

 ### React Store Management Libraries